naari3/lounge-memo/README.md

   -i, --index <INDEX>          Set a index of camera device [default: 0] -d, --directshow             Use DirectShow instead of MSMF, default is MSMF.
 This is useful when the default does not work well
+      --log-level <LOG_LEVEL>  Set a log level [default: INFO] --list-device-name       Show a list of camera devices.
+This is useful when you want to know the index of the camera device.
+This is affected by the --directshow option, so if you want to use DirectShow, please specify it
-      --log-level <LOG_LEVEL>  Set a log level [default: INFO] -h, --help                   Print help
+  -h, --help                   Print help
   -V, --version                Print version
 ```